As you walk downtown you will find sculptures and murals created by local artists.

 Windjammer Park is located just west of Historic Downtown Oak Harbor.
 The park features include baseball fields, basketball courts, a splash park, walking trail, playground, picnic areas, open space, beach access, swimming lagoon, and rental facilities for family gatherings such as reunions, birthday parties, weddings, and picnics.

 Stand in front of your favorite wings and take a few selfies.
 Located on Ireland Street.

 Kiss the Blarney Stone

 Blarney Stone dedicated on March 17, 1980 to the local Irish settlers that arrived here in 1858.
 The original Blarney Stone is near Cork, in Ireland, and according to legend, kissing the Irish stone endows the kisser with the gift of the gab (great eloquence or skill at flattery).
-Located on SE Pioneer Way near Ireland St.
+Located on SE Pioneer Way near Ireland Street.